-Hormonal Intrauterine Device (IUD)
+Birth Control: Hormonal Intrauterine Device (IUD)

-The hormonal intrauterine device (Hormonal IUD) is a small, T-shaped plastic device with strings attached.
-The hormonal IUD contains a small amount of progestin, similar to the hormone your body makes naturally.
+The hormonal intrauterine device (IUD) (Picture 1) is a small, T-shaped plastic device with strings attached.
+The hormonal IUD contains a small amount of progestin similar to the hormone your body makes naturally.
 The hormonal IUD works mainly by thickening the cervical mucus to keep the sperm from joining with an egg.

-Advantages of the Hormonal IUD
+Advantages of the hormonal IUD

-- More than 99 percent effective
+- more than 99% effective

-- Lasts up to 3 or 5 years depending on the type
+- lasts up to 3 to 7 years depending on the type

+- some types may be used as emergency contraception

-- Completely reversible once removed
+- completely reversible once removed

-- Fewer menstrual cramps
+- fewer menstrual cramps

-- Lighter periods
+- lighter periods

-- Safe with breastfeeding
+- safe with breastfeeding

-- Can be put in after giving birth
+- can be put in immediately after giving birth

-- Some women stop having periods completely
+- some users stop having periods completely